 Elizabeth Todd-Breland

-Elizabeth Todd-Breland (Photo: Jenny Fontaine/UIC)
+Elizabeth Todd-Breland (Photo: Jenny Fontaine/University of Illinois Chicago)

 Historian Elizabeth Todd-Breland explores how 20th-century societal shifts produced racialized political struggles for power, resources and representation that remain key issues in current urban policy debates in Chicago and across the nation.